When Will UDISE Portal Open 2026-27 – Module-Wise Schedule, Live Status Check & Preparation Guide

 6. Submit School Profile before SDMS deadline — they have separate certification timelines

-7. Note the deadline date communicated by BRC — deadlines have moved earlier in recent years
+7. Note the deadline date that BRC communicates — deadlines have moved earlier in recent years

 ❓ Frequently Asked Questions (FAQs)